 Sash Window Repairs

-Whatever problem you have with your period sash window, we can bring their beautiful features and functions back to their former glory.
-From slide mechanisms and draught proofing to accommodating advances in double glazing technology, why not let our local artisans help you maintain your home’s classic features for the long term?
+Whatever problem you have with your period sash window, we can bring its beautiful features and functions back to their former glory.
+From slide mechanisms and draught proofing to accommodating advances in double-glazing technology, why not let our local artisans help you maintain your home’s classic features for the long term?

 - Timber decay on window sills and frames

 - Slide mechanisms, sash cord pulleys and weights